curiousest/curiousest.github.io/_drafts/tabum/relationships-live.md

 There are many "dyads" and "juments" in the world.
 Dyads get their energy for life primarily from their pair of juments.
 Juments are like a pack animal and dyads rein them together for the benefit of the two juments and the dyad.
 It's possible for dyads to subsist on one of their two resources for a time, especially in their infancy, but healthy and lasting ones are best living across both jument.
 In the case of a dyad that has built up significant power and influence over time on the backs of its juments, the dyad can begin to access more than its primary two jument.

 Visuals: roots into blatantly eyeless living beasts of burden.
-A tree with a tabum eye that is the reins or the dragging behind.
+A tree with a Tee eye that is the reins or the dragging behind.

 DanLily is rhythmic, metered.